 If a final review application form is not received within the time limits stipulated, the final review will normally be treated as not eligible for consideration on the basis it is ‘out of time’, unless the student shows there to be a compelling reason for not having submitted the application within the time limits.
 Where it is decided that a final review application is not eligible for consideration, the student will be advised of this outcome by letter.

 Academic Services shall acknowledge, in writing, receipt of a request for a Final Review within 5 working days.

-The Director may nominate a person within Academic Services to assist him/her or to deal with the Final Review in accordance with this Procedure on his/her behalf as his/her ‘nominee’.
+The Director may nominate a person within Academic Services to assist them or to deal with the Final Review in accordance with this Procedure on their behalf as their ‘nominee’.
 Accordingly, all references within these procedures to Director shall include the Director’s nominee.

 Where the Director has been directly involved in making decisions on the case previously (such as having provided a Stage 2 Complaint response on the same case) he/she shall immediately, following receipt of the student’s Final Review Form, refer the complaint to a Pro-Vice-Chancellor who shall deal with the matter in accordance with these Final Review Procedures in place of the Director.

 The Director shall notify the complainant in writing of his/her decision (made in accordance with Section 4.2) normally within 1 calendar month of receipt of the final review application.
 If it should prove impracticable to respond fully within this timescale, the student shall be updated as to the timescale.